-We have recently redeployed a CQUIN Support Worker to support FFT, whereby they collate and monitor completed surveys from all relevant wards and departments in the Trust.
+We have recently redeployed a CQUiN Support Worker to support FFT, whereby they collate and monitor completed surveys from all relevant wards and departments in the Trust.
 Staff have demonstrated a positive response in the introduction of the worker, ensuring training and support issues are addressed and resolved in a timely manner to ensure eligible patients are asked to complete the FFT.
+Our inpatient response rates for March 2015 was above 50%.